-Travel like a pro: 4 tips for taming your carry-on
+Travel like a pro: 5 tips to tame your carry-on bag

 Be wary of expandable pockets on the front of your suitcase, which can increase the dimensions of your carry-on to the point that it no longer fits into an overhead bin.
-In Alaska’s new “Space Bins,” this won’t be a problem, but typical overhead bins may give you trouble.
 Minimize use of expandable pockets, and when in doubt, test your bag in the sizer device at the ticket counter or gate before you board.

-Most bins will have a sticker with instructions telling you “wheels out.”
-For most types of overhead bins, this is easiest, most efficient way to load your bag, preventing wheels from getting stuck on the lip of the bin.
-If you find yourself on a flight with Alaska’s new, roomier Space Bins, you’ll be instructed to do just the opposite.
-(Don’t worry – our flight attendants will let you know if you’re on a Space Bin flight, and show you how to position your luggage!)
-In this case, point them toward the back of the bin and then flip your bag up on its side.
+Most overhead bins will have a sticker with instructions telling you “wheels out.”
+That’s the easiest, most-efficient way to load your bag in most bins, preventing wheels from getting stuck on the lip of the bin.
+If you find yourself on a flight with Alaska’s roomier “Boeing Space Bins” you’ll be instructed to do just the opposite.
+(Don’t worry – our flight attendants will let you know if you’re on a Space Bins flight, and show you how to position your luggage!)
+In this case, point the wheels toward the back of the bin and then flip your bag up on its side.
 You’ll want the heaviest part of the bag to be farthest from the aisle, and belongings tend to settle downward as luggage is wheeled through the airport.

-3. Are you sure you can lift that?
+4. Are you sure you can lift that?
+If not, check it

 Minimalist packing can be a challenge for even the savviest of fliers, and even a carry-on-sized suitcase can quickly become too heavy.
 For safety reasons, flight attendants are not allowed to assist customers in lifting bags, so make sure you’re not packing a suitcase that is heavier than you can safely lift.
 If you’re not sure about the weight of your luggage give it the old “refrigerator test” before you leave home: see if you can place your packed suitcase on top of your refrigerator without assistance or pain.
 If so, you’re ready to fly.
 Need to lighten your load?
 Consider eliminating a pair of shoes and lowering your carbon footprint.
 If every passenger packed just two pounds lighter, we’d save 945,000 gallons of fuel every year.
 That’s the equivalent of taking 1,716 cars off the road for one year.